tevaughan/how-to-program/how-to-program.md

 A computer is the heart of many a device.
 Let us define "device" in the present context as "a physical machine with both (a) behavior defined by internal *software* and (b) a *sensory interface* for interacting with a human user".
-While good design of the interface is necessary for ease of use, good software is also necessary.
+Both good design of the interface and good software are necessary for ease of use.
 In the heart of the device, the software controls the user's experience.

 The sensory interface includes every